rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 }
 {{< /highlight >}}

 Third, initialize the auth object.
 That's the part of the firebase API which will be used in the *src/firebase/auth.js* file and thus needs to be exported.
-In a later part of this tutorial, you will initialze the database object the same way too.
+In a later part of this tutorial, you will initialize the database object the same way too.
 But for now, the auth object will be sufficient.

 {{< highlight javascript "hl_lines=16 18 19 20" >}}
 import * as firebase from 'firebase';